 Some less severe symptoms include general irritability, sweating, vomiting, nausea, and mood swings.
 While these symptoms may not be pleasant, they are not very severe and will only cause slight discomfort.
 However, if these symptoms are paired with the more severe symptoms of alcohol detoxification, then it can be a lethal combination.
 And, that can prove to be too much for someone.
 Some other symptoms that can cause further issues are extreme bouts of fatigue, rapidly increasing heart rate, moments of dehydration, and mild seizures.

 Despite not being able to give an exact answer to the question, it is believed symptoms usually become worse at around the 24-hour mark and continue to worsen until around 72 hours.
 However, this doesn?t apply to everyone.
 Many people reportedly suffer symptoms for up to several weeks.
 This is known as the acute withdrawal stage and is generally considered to be the worst stage in the recovery process.

 As previously mentioned, the length of alcohol detoxification greatly depends on several factors that can vary widely between individuals.
 One of these factors is, of course, the amount of alcohol that is consumed.
-As you can assume, the more alcohol an individual consumes before detox, the more his or her body will be required to work to rid itself of the excessive toxins and chemicals left by the alcohol.
-This means the detoxification process will take much longer than someone who has consumed a lot less alcohol before detox.
+As you can assume, the more alcohol an individual consumes before detox, the more his or her body will be required to work to rid itself of the excess toxins and chemicals left by the alcohol.
+This means the detoxification process will take much longer than someone who has consumed a lot less alcohol before the detox.

 Another factor that determines how long this process takes is how long the individual has been drinking.
 For example, if the individual has been drinking for decades — from a very young age –then he or she is much more likely to be in detox for longer than someone who has just started drinking.
 This person?s body will be more used to functioning with alcohol being commonly consumed.
 Another factor that goes hand in hand with the previous one is how often the individual consumes alcohol.
 Someone who drinks regularly is much more likely to have a longer time in detox because his or her body likely has a buildup of alcohol that must be gotten rid of.

 Several other factors may also affect the duration of an individual?s alcohol detoxification.
 These include the individual?s weight and age as well as his or her current diet.
 Another factor that can have a large impact on the duration of detoxification is whether the alcohol was consumed in combination with other harmful substances.

 Addiction recovery can be an exceptionally difficult journey, but, very much, a necessary one.
 It is important to recognize, however, that you are not alone on this journey.
-SOBA College Recovery Addiction Treatment Center, one of the top rehab centers in NJ, is on hand to help.
+SOBA New Jersey’s Addiction Treatment Center, one of the top rehab centers in NJ, is on hand to help.
 We provide one-on-one sessions, professional therapy as part of a group, and other forms of professional help that will help you through your recovery stages.
 We will guide you through your long journey to recovery, and provide help at any point along the way.